Yadvinder Malhi: Research and career

-Malhi has advanced our understanding of the functioning of terrestrial ecosystems and how they are responding to the pressures of global change in the Anthropocene, including climate change, biodiversity decline and loss of megafauna.
-This work integrates insights from ecosystem ecology into earth system science, and has been characterised by an interdisciplinary approach that involves establishing broad networks of field research in tropical forests in some of the most remote and challenging regions of the world.

-His early career focused on Amazonia, including some of the first measurements of carbon dioxide exchange in tropical forests but in recent years his research interests have expanded across Africa and Asia.
+Malhi's early career focused on Amazonia, including some of the first measurements of carbon dioxide exchange in tropical forests but in recent years his research interests have expanded across Africa and Asia.
 He has ongoing projects in Malaysia, the Ankasa Conservation Area, Kakum National Park and Kogyae Strict Nature Reserve in Ghana, Lopé National Park in Gabon, the Serra do Mar coastal forests in Brazil.
 He also conducts field research in tropical island restoration and in Arctic tundra.
 In the context of the UK he has particular interests in ecosystems restoration, and also conducts extensive ecological research at Wytham Woods the Amazon rainforest and the Andes.
 He co-founded the RAINFOR network of forest plots across the Amazon forest (with Oliver Phillips), helped establish a 3500 m elevation transect study in the Amazon-Andes of Peru, and more recently founded the Global Ecosystems Monitoring (GEM) network of intensively studied sites across the tropics.

 His work also makes use of microscale meteorology, global climate datasets, terrestrial ecosystem models and satellite remote sensing.
 This work has contributed to our understanding of the carbon sink in the terrestrial biosphere, and to how it may be vulnerable to climate warming.
 Malhi's research interests extend to a broad understanding of contemporary change in the biosphere and how to navigate it through the Anthropocene, through a combination of natural sciences, social sciences and science policy.

 With Oliver Phillips at the University of Leeds, he co-edited the book Tropical Forests and Global Atmospheric Change published in 2005 by Oxford University Press.
 He was one of the 620 global contributors to the IPCC Fourth Assessment Report published by the Intergovernmental Panel on Climate Change in 2007.

 As part of his teaching activities, he leads field trips to Wytham Woods in Oxfordshire.
 Malhi's research has been funded by the Natural Environment Research Council (NERC), the Royal Society, the European Union, the European Research Council (ERC), the Gordon and Betty Moore Foundation, Microsoft Research and the Earthwatch Institute.
 Before moving in Oxford in 2004, Malhi was a postdoctoral researcher(1995–1999) and Royal Society University Research Fellow (1999-2004) at the University of Edinburgh.

-He was President of the Association for Tropical Biology and Conservation (ATBC) over 2017-2019, and was President of the British Ecological Society (2021-2022), its first president of ethnic minority heritage.
+He was President of the Association for Tropical Biology and Conservation (ATBC) over 2017-2019, and was President of the British Ecological Society (2021-2022).

+In May 2020 he was appointed Trustee of London's Natural History Museum.
+On 26 April 2024 Malhi was reappointed for a four-year term.